Texting Behind The Wheel

 - Personal Injury Damages – There are two types of claims.
 First-party insurance provides access to accident benefits coverage, no matter who is at fault, to certain types of specific benefits eg. medical treatment, income replacement, attendant care etc. Third-party claims relate to claims made for damages for pain and suffering, past and future medical and dental expenses, out-of-pocket expenses, and lost wages both past and future.

 While insurance coverage is required under the law, what happens if the negligent driver was a teenager or unemployed person who does not have the required insurance coverage?
 You may still have legal options and an experienced Thunder Bay car accident lawyer can help advise you of those options.

 Anyone can file a car insurance claim, but it can be more difficult to track down financial sources that will cover wrongful death or catastrophic injuries.
 To nail down that type of compensation, you may need a lawyer on your side.
 Oddly enough, statistics show that the higher the income bracket of the driver, the more likely they are to text and drive.

 If a teenager or college student is a negligent driver, they may have a parent that has them on their insurance policy or on an umbrella policy.
 An umbrella policy is designed to pay additional compensation for large claims that exceed the policy owner’s auto policy limits.
 As a last resort, your lawyer will look for coverage under an underinsured motorist coverage.

-The experienced lawyers at Preszler Law Firm will work to search for ways to get you the compensation you are entitled to if you or your loved one was injured in a texting and driving accident.
+Preszler Injury Lawyers may be able to help you get you the compensation you are entitled to if you or your loved one was injured in a texting and driving accident.
 Contact us today to schedule a consultation.